A History of Solar Activity over Millennia: The Proxy Method of Past Solar-Activity Reconstruction

 \subsubsection{Transport and deposition}

-A scheme for the transport and redistribution of the two most useful cosmogenic isotopes, $^{14}$C and $^{10}$Be, is shown in Figure~\ref{Fig:scheme}.
-After a more-or-less similar production, the two isotopes follow quite different fates, as discussed in detail in the subsections \ref{S:14C_cycle} and \ref{S:10Be_tran}.
+A scheme for the transport and redistribution of the two most useful cosmogenic isotopes, \super{14}C and \super{10}Be, is shown in Figure~\ref{Fig:scheme}.
+After a more-or-less similar production, the two isotopes follow quite different fates, as discussed in detail in Sections~\ref{S:14C_cycle} and \ref{S:10Be_tran}.
 Therefore, expected terrestrial effects are quite different for the isotopes and comparing them with each other can help in disentangling solar and climatic effects (see Section~\ref{S:comp}).
+A reader can find great detail also in a book by \citet{beer12}.